nevillelyh/beats/PLAN.md

 15. Goal-hit highlighting appears on `Best` and `%` with desktop text-only style and mobile pill style.
 16. Docker image builds and app starts on port `3000`.
 17. SQLite file persists across restarts when `/data` is mounted.
+18. Heatmap page renders a contribution-style grid with month/day axes using `/api/heatmap`.

 ## Implementation Milestones